 The term Theistic Evolution is not clearly defined, and often rather represents an euphemism for Neodarwinism with a gratuitous God, implying a kind of Deistic Evolution, in which God creates the diversity of life by establishing an unguided process.
 I consider this as scientifically and theologically problematic, and incompatible with scripture.

-I strictly separated all my activities in favor of Intelligent Design, natural theology, and Christian apologetics from my professional work as paleontologist when I still worked as a museum scientist at SMNS.
+I strictly separated all my activities in favor of Intelligent Design and Christian apologetics from my professional work as paleontologist when I still worked as a museum scientist at SMNS.

-My endorsement of Intelligent Design and Christian theism is exclusively my private point of view and is neither shared by my former colleagues at SMNS nor by the co-authors of my paleontological publications, who to my best knowledge generally subscribe to the mainstream evolutionary paradigm of Neodarwinism or the New Synthesis!
+My endorsement of Intelligent Design theory and a Christian world view is exclusively my private point of view and is neither shared by my former colleagues at SMNS nor by the co-authors of my paleontological publications, who to my best knowledge generally subscribe to the mainstream evolutionary paradigm of Neodarwinism or the New Synthesis!

 After resigning from my job at SMNS in December 2016 I am still actively working as a paleontologist and publish my research in peer-reviewed scientific journals.
 My ID-related work is published in appropriate journals and books that are open to design conclusions.